 WordPress is easy to install, set up and manage from one dashboard, with a range of free and premium themes available for customizing your site’s look.
 The platform also provides powerful plugins that can be used to extend functionality further still – from eCommerce tools like WooCommerce, membership plugins such as Memberful, and marketing tools like OptinMonster.

-When it comes down to it, comparing ExpressionEngine and WordPress is more involved, as the two are very popular and both could be useful solutions for your organization’s new website.
+When it comes down to it, comparing ExpressionEngine vs WordPress is more involved, as the two are very popular and both could be useful solutions for your organization’s new website.

 What’s more?
 WordPress offers thousands of plugins developed by third party developers which can be used for a variety of purposes such as SEO optimization, security enhancements or even adding new features like chatbots or social media integration into your website!